Board of Directors

 Scott E. Deeter

-Mr. Rutter is an entrepreneur who has successfully developed a series of companies in diverse businesses including oil and gas, beverages, restaurants, and brew pubs.
+Mr. Rutter is an entrepreneur who has successfully developed a series of companies in diverse businesses including beverages, restaurants, and brew pubs.
 He formerly practiced law with the Denver, Colorado firm of Sherman & Howard.
 He also is President of Moab Music Festival, Inc. a 501(c)(3) charitable organization that produces a chamber music festival each year in Moab, Utah.

 William J. Rutter, PhD